+(Mark One)

+🗵 QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended March 31, 2023

+OR

+□ TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 iPower Inc.

+For the transition period from \\\\\\ to \\\\\

+Commission file number 001-40391

+(Exact name of registrant as specified in its charter)

+Nevada

+(State or other jurisdiction of incorporation or organization)

+(I.R.S.
+Employer Identification Number)

+2399 Bateman Avenue, Duarte, CA 91010

+(Address of principal executive offices) (Zip Code)

+(Registrant's telephone number, including area code)

+N/A

+(Former name, former address and former fiscal year, if changed since last report)

-(Mark One) ☑ QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended December 31, 2022 OR ☐ TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission file number 001-40391 iPower Inc. (Exact name of registrant as specified in its charter) Nevada 82-5144171 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification Number) 2399 Bateman Avenue, Duarte, CA 91010 (626) 863-7344 (Address, including zip code, and telephone number, including area code, of the registrant's principal executive offices) Trading Symbol(s) Title of each class Name of each exchange on which registered Common Stock IPW The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square
+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock IPW The Nasdaq Stock Market LLC

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square
+Yes $\boxtimes$ No $\square$